openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIPRegMapped.md

 # 'VPUIPRegMapped' Dialect

 VPU NN Register Mapped RunTime Dialect
-The **VPUIPRegMapped Dialect** represents NN RunTime IR in terms of MLIR framework.
+The **VPUIPRegMapped Dialect** represents NN RunTime IR together with RegMapped
+    constructs in terms of the MLIR framework.

-It allows to work with the graph schema inside MLIR framework:
+It allows to work with the graph schema inside the MLIR framework in order to:

 * Validate it.
 * Perform additional low level transformations/optimizations.